bcaradima/site_bcaradima/content/about/_index.md

 In developing these SDMs, I gained a foundational knowledge in statistical modelling approaches and the model development process.
 I also became proficient in using multiple programming languages (e.g., R, Python) and GIS software tools (e.g., ArcGIS, QGIS) to process, analyze, and visualize a wide variety of environmental datasets (biomonitoring data, land use data, etc) and model results.

-Although I am broadly interested in ecological modelling and species distribution modelling, I am particularly interested in (i) applying Bayesian methods to quantify model uncertainty and the inference of species responses to environmental conditions, and (ii) using model-based analyses to derive practical recommendations for improving ecosystem monitoring, management, and conservation.
+While broadly interested in ecological modelling and species distribution modelling, I am particularly interested in (i) applying Bayesian methods to quantify model uncertainty and the inference of species responses to environmental conditions, and (ii) using model-based analyses to derive practical recommendations for improving ecosystem monitoring, management, and conservation.

-In my spare time, I enjoy playing badminton, learning fly fishing, practicing photography, and experimenting with Linux or Raspberry Pi hardware.
+In my spare time, I enjoy the following hobbies:

+* competitive badminton (doubles)
+* fly fishing
+* photography (macros, landscape, and vintage photography)
+* daily computing with Linux (currently using Arch Linux)
+* playing with Raspberry Pi computers